exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/preface.md

 1. **JavaScript**

-Before you engage with this guide, a basic understanding of JavaScript is required, although keep in mind that custom theory development does not utilise async/await, nor does it support modules, so you may skip through these concepts.
+Before you engage with this guide, a basic understanding of JavaScript is required, although keep in mind that custom theory development does not utilize async/await, nor does it support modules, so you may skip through these concepts.
 A tutorial that I can recommend is at [javascripttutorial.net](https://www.javascripttutorial.net/).
 For a quick understanding, read from Section 1 to 5, while Sections 6 to 8 can be read later, and then the rest.

 2. **Exponential Idle Theory SDK**